equinor/ops-actions/scripts/terraform-backend/README.md

 # Terraform backend script

-This directory contains a script `terraform-backend.sh` that will create an Azure Storage account that can be used as a Terraform backend.
+This directory contains a Bicep template `terraform-backend.bicep` that will create an Azure Storage account that can be used as a Terraform backend.

-It accepts the following arguments:

-1. The path of the JSON file containing the Terraform backend configuration.
-1. The Azure region to create the storage account in.
-1. (Optional) A space-separate string of IP addresses that should be able to bypass the storage account firewall.

 ## Prerequisites